1EnK/ore-wizard/README.md

 If an invalid command is provided, the script will display the usage information and exit with an error code.

-## Wallet Configuration
+## Account Configuration

+Run `ore-wizard --setup` to configure the keypairs and mining scripts.
+The script will prompt the user to enter the number of keypairs to generate and the number of mining scripts to create.
+The keypairs and mining scripts will be generated in the `/keypairs` and `/scripts` directories, respectively.

-After the setup, run `ore-wizard --pubkeys` to generate an address list file as the index for the keypair addresses.
-The address list file will be generated as `addr_list.txt` in the current directory.
-The address list file will be used to check the SOL and ORE balances, and ORE rewards for each address.
+An account index file `addr_list.txt` will be generated in the project root after the setup.
+If the index file is missing, run `ore-wizard --pubkeys` to generate an address list file as the index for the keypair addresses.
+The address list file will be used as an index to fund the miner addresses and check the balance and ore rewards.

+## Funding Miner Accounts

+Run `ore-wizard --fund-sol` or `-f` to fund the miner accounts with SOL to maintain the minimum balance.
+The script will prompt the user to enter the number of miner accounts to fund.
+The script will then fund the miner accounts with SOL from the configured funding account.
+Make sure the funding account has enough SOL to fund the miner accounts.

 ## Mining Configuration

-After the setup, run `ore-wizard --start-workers` to start multiple screens for ORE mining sessions.
-The script will automatically start the mining process for each script file in the `/scripts` directory in a separate screen session.
+After the setup, run `ore-wizard --start_miners` or `-m` to start multiple mining sessions in separate screens.
+The script will prompt the user to enter the number of mining sessions to start.
+The script will then start the mining sessions in separate screens.
+Default scripts path is `/scripts` and the default screen name is `ore-<index>`.
 MAKE SURE TO FUND THE ADDRESSES BEFORE STARTING THE MINING SESSIONS.

+Use `screen -ls` to list the active screen sessions and `screen -r ore-<index>` to attach to the screen session and monitor the mining process.
+To detach from the screen session, press `Ctrl + A` followed by `D`.

+## Reward Claiming

+Run `ore-wizard --claim` to automate the claiming of ORE rewards for the configured wallets.
+Set up the recipient address to claime the rewards to a specific address.
+Leave the recipient address empty to claim the rewards to the miner address.
+The claim sessions will be started in separate screens with a set sleep interval between each claim session.

 ## Debugging